partokarwat/partokarwat.com/content/post/developing-android-apps.md

 - Visible Lifetime: Active &rarr; Paused &rarr; Stopped &rarr; Restored &rarr; Visible &rarr; Active
 - Screen rotation leeds to: onPause &rarr; onStop &rarr; onDestroy &rarr; onCreate &rarr; onStart &rarr; onResume

-<span style="color:firebrick">&#x26a0; Save your app state in Bundle instance in onStop().
-Like this it is guaranteed to be called before your app may be terminated by the runtime.</span>
+<span style="color:firebrick">&#x26a0; Save your app state in Bundle instance within **onSaveInstanceState()**.
+Restore your app state in onCreate() if the Bundle is not null.
+Like this actions like rotating your device won't affect the user experience.</span>

+- onStop is always the last method called before the app is killed (for example if it is running in the background an more resources are needed).
+Clean up any resources that need an ordinary tear down in onStop and onPause to make your app a good citizen!
 - onSaveInstanceState is called before onPause
 - onRestoreInstanceState is called after onCreate

+### AsyncTaskLoader

+Use an AsyncTaskLoader for threads bound to an Activity rather than AsyncTask.

+AsyncTaskLoader is a better choice for Activity-bound thread management, because it handles lifecycle changes correctly, delivering the result to the current active activity, preventing duplication of background threads, and helping to eliminate duplication of zombie activities.

+### Loaders

+Create one in 3 steps:

+1. Create a Loader ID
+1. Fill-in the Loader Callbacks
+1. Init the Loader with the LoaderManager

 ### Best practice